dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A52: DCE - Interaction Schema Refinement
 # Date Created: C110
 # Author: AI Model & Curator
-# Updated on: C147 (Add detailed parsing logic for "metainterpretability")
+# Updated on: C154 (Switch to XML tags for summary and course of action)

 - **Key/Value for A0:**
 - **Description:** A set of refined rules and an explanation of the parsing logic for the AI's output format to improve the reliability and consistency of automated parsing within the Parallel Co-Pilot Panel.